Frequently asked questions

 What gets you a job faster in cybersecurity-a degree or certifications

-A cybersecurity degree costs more than a certification and takes longer.
+A degree in cybersecurity is more expensive than a certification and takes much longer.
 The degree provides a broad range of understanding that can be applied to many different industries but has fewer hands-on skills.

 How Much Can I Make In A Cybersecurity Career?